The main parties involved in resolving a workers’ compensation claim dispute include:

 Where possible, it is best to try to resolve these disagreements with your employer directly before you engage in legal measures.

-If you need help or advice on dealing with your employer, see below for more information on how WIRO might be able to assist you.
+If you need help or advice on dealing with your employer, see below for more information on how IRO might be able to assist you.

-There are four insurers that currently manage workers insurance policies and injured worker claims services on behalf of icare.
+EML, Allianz, DXC Technology, EML, GIO, Gallagher Bassett and QBE are the Claims Service Providers that currently manage workers insurance policies and injured worker claims on behalf of icare.

-Should they decide to dispute or decline any aspect of your claim, they must provide you with a written explanation of their decision, attaching all relevant reports and documents.
+Should a CSP decide to dispute or decline any aspect of your claim, they must provide you with a written explanation of their decision, attaching all relevant reports and documents.

 They must provide you with information on how to ask for a review of the decision and where to seek further assistance.

-The WIRO is an independent office established by the NSW Government to help injured workers and employers navigate the workers compensation system.
+The IRO is an independent office established by the NSW Government to help injured workers and employers navigate the workers compensation system.